Updated: Sep 25, 2021

 Thanksgiving Unit: 7 Days of Thankfulness, Traditions & Turkey

 Now you're all set to start off November with an attitude of gratitude.
-My next post Playing Preschool with Busy Toddler - Thanksgiving Unit: 7 days of Thanksgiving, Traditions and Turkey is the continuation of this unit and explains how to use the supplies and a day-by-day guide to teaching your preschooler about Thanksgiving.
+Purchase the full unit on TeachersPayTeachers to see how to use the supplies and print the day-by-day guide to teaching your preschooler about Thanksgiving.

 Because of the time and effort I've devoted to making this a quality resource, access to this content will require a one-time subscription fee (price will increase October 30th) with no expiration.
 Here's what you'll get:

 A curriculum for teaching about the history of Thanksgiving and its traditions in the style of Playing Preschool (see my Playing Preschool with Busy Toddler: Halloween Unit freebie for what you can expect)

 A hand-picked list of suggested books with four or more substitutions for each

 Guiding questions of things to talk about with your child